Deevad/peppercarrot_scenarios/game.md

 @Zveryok

-Carrot sits on the table and looks at Pepper with interest, at she examination of that triangle.
+Carrot sits on the table and looks at Pepper with interest, as she examines that tetrahedron.

 ---